vrodriguezf/deepvats/README.md

 To run the notebooks and the app, install `docker` and `docker-compose` in your system.
 Then, create a new *.env* file inside the folder `docker` of the project following the structure shown [here](https://github.com/vrodriguezf/dockerfiles).

-You'll also need to have a `.gitconfig` file in your home folder.
-It can be an empty file that you create manually, or it can contain your git global configuration.
-For the latter case, run:
-- `git config --global user.name "YOUR NAME IN THIS GITLAB INSTANCE"`
-- `git config --global user.email "YOUR EMAIL IN THIS GITLAB INSTANCE"`

-This will automatically create the `~/.gitconfig` file in your home folder.

 Finally, in a terminal located in the folder `docker` of this repository, run:

 ```docker-compose up -d --build```